Table of Contents[Hide][Show]

 2990 W River Pkwy

-The comfort food restaurant serves breakfast all day, plus more substantial food for lunch and dinner.
+This comfort food restaurant serves breakfast all day, plus more substantial food for lunch and dinner.
 There are salads, tacos, bowls, sandwiches and burgers.
 On the breakfast menu, you can add vegan or meat sausage to the egg dishes.
 This a a great place for brunch.

 This may not be fine dining, but it is one of the best restaurants since everyone will be happy.
 Longfellow is across the street from the river, with hiking and biking trails right there.
-There is a large outdoor patio.

 Best Places for Couples to Drink in Minneapolis